fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Fixed: Steps not closing to show review text when advancing to next step on multi-step mode.
 * Fixed: Moved shortcode wrappers setup to later on the request lifecycle to avoid PHP warnings when some functions of WooCommerce are used early, usually related to cart data initialization.
 * Fixed: Changed the way `select2` fields are replaced when updating checkout fragments.